hy5528/Self-Music/README.en.md

 ### Method 1: Using Docker Run (Recommended)

 This is the easiest and fastest way to get started.
 You can run the entire application with just one command.
+(Note that due to data persistence requirements, the directory in which the command is started must be the same each time it is executed.
+It is recommended to execute it in the `~` directory).

 **Recommended for servers in China (using accelerated mirror):**
 ```bash